perplexedstepan/perplexedstepan.github.io/docs/lexitabuk.md

 ## [](#Acknowledgments) Acknowledgements

-As we bring the journey of developing the LexiTabuk app to its culmination, it becomes imperative to pause and reflect on the invaluable support and contributions that have made this endeavor not just possible, but also a success.
-This section is dedicated to extending our heartfelt thanks to those remarkable individuals and organizations whose guidance, expertise, and encouragement have been instrumental in shaping this project.
+As the journey of developing the LexiTabuk app to its culmination, it becomes imperative to pause and reflect on the invaluable support and contributions that have made this endeavor not just possible, but also a success.
+This section is dedicated to extending my heartfelt thanks to those remarkable individuals and organizations whose guidance, expertise, and encouragement have been instrumental in shaping this project.

-First and foremost, we extend our deepest gratitude to the...
+First and foremost, deepest gratitude should be extended to the:
-*   English Language Institute for their help and guidance in helping to steer this project
+*   English Language Institute of the University of Tabuk for their help and guidance in helping to steer this project
 *   Instructors at New Mexico State University who helped initiate this project through the ET 583 course in the Masters for IT program
 *   Former students of the first-year program who provided valuable insight into the development of this project
-*   Current and future students of the first-year program who will be using this app in their English language courses
+*   Current and future students of the first-year program who use this app in their English language studies